How can we help you?

 Application: Text Desktop version

-A macro is a set of actions that automate repeated or time-consuming tasks in a document.
+Macros are small programs that automate the execution of lengthy or frequently repeated operations in a text document.
 MyOffice Text macros are written in Lua programming language.

 Create a macro